 The best gate intercom system can look very different depending on the type of property you’re managing.
 A setup that works well for a small residential gate may not be suitable for a large multifamily entrance or a commercial facility with a constant vehicle flow.

-Instead of looking for a one-size-fits-all solution, it’s more useful to match the system to how the property operates on a daily basis.
+Instead of looking for a one-size-fits-all solution, it’s more useful to match the system to how the property operates day to day.

 Apartment Complexes and Multifamily Properties